 To install the standalone integration that connects Transifex and GitLab, you need to perform the following steps:

-You will be redirected to the integration’s authorization page, where:
+2. You will be redirected to the integration’s authorization page, where it's necessary to give permission for the integration to perform modifications in Transifex for you.

-Once you click Authorize, you will be redirected back to the GitLab integration’s UI.
+Once authorized, you will be redirected back to the GitLab integration’s UI.
 At this point, you can authorize the GitLab integration to access your GitLab account.

 Upon clicking Authorize, you will see all accounts for which you have to write permissions (i.e., Developer role or above):